 This fee is not refundable unless a student withdraws from the University before the 10th class day following the semester payment deadline.
 Please direct inquiries to the Central Student Association at email@example.com.

 Refunds of tuition fees for students changing from full-time to part-time will be calculated on the difference of tuition values at the same rates for withdrawals.
 Refunds of compulsory fees (except Bus Pass, Dental Insurance premium and medical insurance premium) will be made in full up to and including the 15th class day of a semester.
 No refunds of compulsory fees will be made after the 15th class day.
 The effective date for classification change will be the date such change is recorded in the Student Information System.
-Optional fees are only refundable upon full withdrawal from all courses up to and including the 15th class day of a semester.

 In addition to the refund schedule quoted above, there will be a flat fee levied for each session course dropped after the first week of the course.
 The financial penalty is approximately double the regular course rate penalty.